BigBitBusInc/kubernetes-automation-toolkit/documentation/quickstart-vagrant.md

 vagrant up

 ```
-Please be patient, even on a fast Internet connection remember we are downloading and installing over 2GB of OS, Kubernetes, docker images etc.
+Please be patient, even on a fast Internet connection remember we are downloading and installing over 2GB of OS, Kubernetes, docker images etc. Vagrant's output will include the `kubeconfig` for the Kubernetes cluster created within the VM, you can use the security token below to connect to the [Kubernetes dashboard](../k8s-common-code/k8sdashboard/).

 3. You can now open a web-browser and reach these end-points
   - Todo application Vuejs Frontend [http://localhost:8080/frontend/](http://localhost:8080/frontend/) [Learn more](../code/app-code/api/todo-python-django/README.md)